Search your site

 An anonymous man spent just £15.84 on accumulator-style bets with the bookmaker William Hill and overcame odds of 11 million to one.

 One of the bets was placed online, and required eight horses in eight races to finish in the top four places.
 He put down a stake of just 2p and won an astonishing £111,294.
-He also placed 1p accumulator bets on six, five and four horses winning their races and they all did so.
+He also placed 1p accumulator bets on six, five and four horses coming home in front in their races and they all did so.

 Morecamber lands Nearly £550,000

-Darren Yeats from Morecambe was ecstatic when his £59 bet turned into a huge win, with a payout just shy of £550,000!
+Darren Yeats from Morecambe was ecstatic when his £59 bet returned,,,,kk a huge profit, with a payout just shy of £550,000!

 Darren had bet on one of the greatest moments in racing history, when Frankie Dettori won all seven races at Ascot in 1996.
 Dettori overcame astonishing odds of 25,000-1, but no-one was more delighted than Darren, when he saw a return of £549,941 on his bet.